 The Technical Committee shall consist of six members, three elected from North America and three elected from Europe.
 One new member shall be elected each year at the Annual Meeting for a term of six years.
 Upon resignation prior to six years, a replacement member shall be elected at the Annual Meeting to serve the unexpired term.
 Term of office will begin July 1, and expire June 30 of the appropriate year.
 Each year the Committee shall elect from its membership a Chairman to serve until June 30 of the following year.
 The Chairman shall report to the Governing Committee on all recommendations of the Technical Committee.
-The Committee may initiate changes in the Official Specifications by proposing such changes to the Governing Committee, who may submit them to the membership on a mail ballot requiring two-thirds majority for approval.
+The Committee may initiate changes in the Official Specifications by proposing such changes to the Governing Committee, who may submit them to the membership on an electronic ballot using an email address provided by the member requiring two-thirds majority for approval.
 The Committee shall, upon the request of any member or at the direction of the Governing Committee, provide interpretation of the Official Specifications.
 These findings shall be published in the Association Newsletter.
-Such Interpretations shall prevail as Supplements to the Official Specifications unless and until voided by a simple majority vote by mail ballot.
+Such Interpretations shall prevail as Supplements to the Official Specifications unless and until voided by a simple majority vote by an electronic ballot using an email address provided by the member.
 If a Committee seat becomes vacant for any reason, the Commodore may appoint a replacement until the next Annual Meeting.